Sinking of the Titanic: Grief and outrage

 The prevailing public reaction to the disaster was one of shock and outrage, directed against several issues and people: why were there so few lifeboats?
 Why had Ismay saved his own life when so many others died?
 Why did Titanic proceed into the ice field at full speed?
 The outrage was driven not least by the survivors themselves; even while they were aboard Carpathia on their way to New York, Beesley and other survivors determined to "awaken public opinion to safeguard ocean travel in the future" and wrote a public letter to The Times urging changes to maritime safety laws.

 In places closely associated with Titanic, the sense of grief was deep.
 The heaviest losses were in Southampton, home port to 699 crew members and also home to many of the passengers.
-Crowds of weeping women – the wives, sisters and mothers of crew – gathered outside the White Star offices in Southampton for news of their loved ones.
-Most of them were among the 549 Southampton residents who perished.
+Crowds of weeping women – wives, sisters, and mothers of crew members – gathered outside the White Star offices in Southampton for news of their loved ones.
+Most of their missing loved ones were among the 549 Southampton residents who perished.
 In Belfast, churches were packed, and shipyard workers wept in the streets.
-The ship had been a symbol of Belfast's industrial achievements, and there was not only a sense of grief but also one of guilt, as those who had built Titanic came to feel they had been responsible in some way for her loss.
+The ship had been a symbol of Belfast's industrial achievements, and there was a sense not only of grief but also of guilt, as those who built Titanic came to feel that they were responsible in some way for her loss.

+In Liverpool, the home base of the White Star Line, representatives of the company were confronted with such public anger that they were forced to announce the list of casualties from the balcony of the company headquarters.